tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 fiber optic cable is connected to a rotating motorized arm, emitting the point of light as it rotates slowly around the circular opening in the mothership's underbelly dome.
 A set of zigzag-shaped black cutouts, made by Robert Swarthe, are covering a light box.
-The light source was moved so that the black cutouts would illuminate the fiber optic cable intermittently, causing the light patterns seen in the film.
+The light box was moved so that the black cutouts would illuminate the fiber optic cable intermittently, causing the light patterns seen in the film.

 So Ray's book has a great description which clearly gives the general idea.
 A modern equivalent might be a handheld spinning LED toy, but they didn't have